Lamb Chop's Play-Along: Critical reception

-The show received a rating of 8.0 based on 128 votes, at TV.com, and score of 7.8/10 at IMDb based on 407 ratings.
+The show received a rating of 8.0 based on 128 votes, at TV.com, and a score of 7.8/10 at IMDb based on 407 ratings.
 Greensboro News & Record said of this show, "she (Lewis) made the sort of mischief that gave a vicarious thrill to millions of children watching at home".

+In 2025, the documentary Shari and Lamb Chop was set to be widely released by Kino Lorber.